 - Use of camp vehicles during time off

 - Use of camp facilities and equipment during time off

 - A travel allowance for those who qualify

 - Financial assistance in attaining any required certifications

 Getting Here and Getting Around

 Many counselors choose to drive to camp.
-If you choose to come by bus, plane, or train, we can pick you up in Portland.
-Portland is the nearest major city and is about 40 minutes from camp.
+If you choose to come by bus, plane, or train, we can pick you up in Portland, the nearest major city.
+Portland is about 40 minutes from camp.

 If you are looking to get off-campus during your time off, this never seems to be a problem.
 Counselors car-pool just about everywhere and we allow the use of camp vehicles under certain conditions.

 Camp is recreation.
 We offer over 30 different activity options, we have special themed days, games like all-camp Capture-the-Flag and the list goes on!
 But after all that recreation, inevitably the counselors are always ready for more.
-Staff members have 1 day and several evenings off per week.
+Staff members have one day and two evenings off per week.
 Some of their favorite activities include: